-For the purposes of this Worksheet, "Revenues from services provided for resale by other contributors to federal universal service support mechanisms" are revenues from services provided by underlying carriers to other entities that currently are contributors to universal service support mechanisms and that are resold in the form of telecommunications.
+For the purposes of this Worksheet, "Revenues from services provided for resale by other contributors to federal universal service support mechanisms" are revenues from services provided by underlying carriers to other entities that meet the definition of "reseller" (see below).
 Such revenues are referred to herein as "carrier's carrier revenues" or "revenues from resellers."

 An underlying carrier also may include as carrier's carrier revenues any international switched service revenues received from another U.S. reselling carrier where that reselling carrier is using the underlying carrier's service to re-file the foreign-billed traffic of a foreign telephone operator.
 In this case, the reselling carrier must certify to the underlying carrier that it is using the resold international switched service to handle traffic that both originates and terminates in foreign points.
-In some instances, reselling carriers are themselves selling the underlying service to another reseller.
-In these instances, an underlying carrier also may include as carrier's carrier revenue any revenues received from service provided to resellers who certify to the underlying carrier that: (a) all of the reseller's customers are themselves FCC Form 499-A worksheet filers; and (b) all of the reseller's customers are direct contributors to universal service support mechanisms.
-Revenues from all other sources consist primarily of revenues from services provided to end users, referred to here as "end-user revenues."
-This latter category includes foreign and non-telecommunications revenues.
+In some instances, reselling carrier also may include as carrier's carrier revenue any revenues received from service provided to entities that meet the definition of "reseller."54 Revenues from all other sources consist primarily of